martynsmith/node-irc/README.md

 Of course, you can just clone this, and manually point at the library itself, but we really recommend using [npm](http://github.com/isaacs/npm)!

+Note that as of version 0.3.8, node-irc supports character set detection using [icu](http://site.icu-project.org/).
+You'll need to install libiconv (if necessary; Linux systems tend to ship this in their glibc) and libicu (and its headers, if necessary) in order to use this feature.

 ## Basic Usage

 This library provides basic IRC client functionality.
 In the simplest case you